OK, I know it’s easier for you if I just spell out all my fees, so here goes:

 My fee is $800 for a one-day author visit in the Twin Cities area.
 This includes a maximum of four presentations, plus lunch with teachers or students.
 My fee for a standalone one-hour professional development session is $350.
 If you’d like to add a before- or after-school PD session on top of a school visit, the fee is reduced to $200.

-For schools more than 50 miles away but within a three-hour drive from Maple Grove, Minnesota, schools pay travel and lodging expenses.
+For schools more than 50 miles away but within a three-hour drive from the Capitol Building in St. Paul, Minnesota, schools pay travel and lodging expenses.
 To reduce costs for outstate Minnesota (or nearby destinations within a three-hour drive), consider contacting other schools in your area.
 When I do several visits in the same area, schools can split the travel costs.
-If I book four days’ worth of separate school visits in one area, I will cover my own travel costs.

 Please contact me for out-of-state visit fees.